 To protect the institution against a ruler or senior executive who might someday become persuaded to undermine it, many universities have long insulated their students from diverse opinions by refusing to allow commencement or other speakers who do not reflect the prevailing liberal ethos.
 As part of that insulation, they inculcate in students a fear of diverse opinions.
 To assure that a student is not overpowered by a more intelligent outsider the universities add campus “safe spaces” where no independent thought is allowed at any time, day or night.
 Often the “safe space” is the entire university except for a small “free speech” zone.

 In publicly funded universities, the Constitution prohibits limits on free speech, but the publicly funded universities ignore them.
-Lawyers have to retain the ability to deal with conflicting arguments, so most law school graduates have never seen a copy of the Constitution, the supreme law of the land!
+Lawyers have to retain the ability to deal with conflicting arguments, so most law recent school graduates have never seen a copy of the Constitution, the supreme law of the land!
 Rather, they study only cases in which judges describe what the Constitution says in ways consistent with the establishment view.
 These are called the landmark cases, the ones the student really has to know.
 Cases decided conservatively receive much less scrutiny.
 In this way they hope as the decades pass to remove the Constitution entirely from American jurisprudence.

 The deliberately inculcated ignorance runs much deeper.
 Many colleges and universities are no longer teaching Western Civilization courses.
 Today’s students have been overwhelmingly trained to be relativist.
 They have no idea what freedom is, why it is desirable, why it is part of the American idea, or what it costs.
 They demand free tuition but have no understanding of the American economic system or what principles make it the world’s most powerful engine of prosperity.
-Indeed, millions of them sit in their mother’s basements complaining that they can’t get a job, while advocating policies that make it impossible for companies to hire them.
+Millions of them sit in their mother’s basements complaining that they can’t get a job, while advocating policies that make it impossible for companies to hire them.

 It is a system perfectly designed to fit the needs of the New World Order, an administrative state in which a small group of elites tells them what it wants them to do, and makes it impossible for them to question what they have heard.
 They have been compared to mayflies, alive by happenstance in a fleeting present.
 Patrick Deneen’s Res Idiotica sums it up well.